 - Develop alternatives for last-mile freight for local businesses, for example via cargo-bike schemes.

 - Enhance educational programmes for schoolchildren.

+All local authorities in England are eligible to apply including those in London.
 Local authorities are also encouraged to explore funding possibilities under other Government grant schemes as advertised on www.gov.uk.